Slackluster/EquipRecommendedGear/README.md

 - It will not check the secondary stats of any gear.
 - It will not use weights of any kind.
 It just looks at the item level.
 Number go up, happy brain chemicals.

-**Known bugs**
-- Using the button shortly after loading into the game will not always work properly.
-Try again a few seconds later.

 ## If you are experiencing issues
 - Check if the issue occurs with only this addon enabled, or if the issue is a feature you can disable from the addon's settings menu.
 - If you run into any issues or if you have other feedback, feel free to join the [Discord](https://discord.gg/FwWZZ39kPX) and ask in the `#equip-recommended-gear` channel, or create a [ticket on GitHub](https://github.com/Slackluster/EquipRecommendedGear/issues). :)